jackericson98/vorpy/README.md

 ## Description

 Vorpy is a comprehensive 3D Voronoi cell generator designed for molecular analysis.
-Vorpy works by creating a network of vertices and edges vorpy creates a network it uses to build inter atomic interfacial surfaces that can be constructed into cells.
-These surfaces, volumes, curvatures, vertices, etc. can all be used to better understand molecular structures in a simulated environment.
+It works by sampling a network of points equidistant from the surfaces of neighboring atoms.
+Then constructs the cells around a group of atoms or interfaces between two groups of atoms for analysis.

-## Installation (Jupyter Notebook)
+## Installation

-1. Make sure you have python 3.9 installed as well as jupyter notebook.
-I recommend getting the whole anaconda suite (it's free) and launching from there.
-2. Clone the repository into a working directory
-3. Import the system object from the vorpy directory:
-    ```commandline
-    from vorpy.System import System
-    ```
+## Usage (GUI)

+1. Still need: Picture of the load screen with arrows and descriptions
+2. Still need: Picture of the outputs screen with arrows and descriptions

-## Usage
+## Usage (Jupyter Notebook)

 1. Load your file: